The calibre template language¶

 {series}{series_index:| - | - }{title}

-, is not allowed.It is OK not to provide text for either the prefix or the suffix, such as in
+, is not allowed.It is OK to provide no text for either the prefix or the suffix, such as in

 {series:|| - }